dakle/shp-topojson/README.md

 The nc-q.json topoJSON file is ~ 1.4 MB

 The nc-q-filtered topoJSON file is 774 KB

+Depending on what properties you need to retain and how much you quantize the topoJSON results, your file sizes may vary.

 ## Resources
 [.shp > topoJSON](https://medium.com/@mbostock/command-line-cartography-part-3-1158e4c55a1e) - explaination from Mike Bostock on preparing your .shp file for d3.js mapping.